Questions may be addressed to the North Dakota Department of Health at 701.328.5188, or email Keith Hinnenkamp (firstname.lastname@example.org).

 During the March 1 to March 31, 2017 public comment period, the NDDoH sought public input on drafting North Dakota’s VW settlement environmental mitigation plan.
 Interested parties were encouraged to provide comments by following the requirements outlined in the partial consent decree.
 The comment period was not a solicitation for project proposals, but rather an opportunity for the public to provide comments to help guide the development of the mitigation plan.

-Comments received from the following groups or individuals:
+Comments were received during March 1 to March 31, 2017 public comment period from the following groups or individuals:

 ||ND Propane Gas Association